denysdovhan/wtfjs/README.md

 JavaScript is a great language.
 It has a simple syntax, large ecosystem and, what is most important, a great community.

 At the same time, we all know that JavaScript is quite a funny language with tricky parts.
-Some of them can quickly turn our everyday job into hell, some of them can make us laugh out loud.
+Some of them can quickly turn our everyday job into hell, and some of them can make us laugh out loud.

 The original idea for WTFJS belongs to [Brian Leroux](https://twitter.com/brianleroux).
 This list is highly inspired by his talk [**“WTFJS”** at dotJS 2012](https://www.youtube.com/watch?v=et8xNAc2ic8):